 A PFCP session may be controlled by different SMFs of an SMF Set using either one PFCP association per SMF Set and UPF as described in clause 5.22.2 (called SSET feature), or with each SMF of the SMF set establishing its own PFCP association with the UPF as described in clause 5.22.3 (called MPAS feature).

 A UPF complying with this version of the specification and that supports being controlled by an SMF set shall support the procedures specified in clauses 5.22.3 (i.e. MPAS feature) and may support the procedures specified in clause 5.22.2 (i.e. SSET feature).

+An SMF supporting SSET feature or MAPS feature shall be ready to take over the PFCP session from another SMF within the SMF SET, uponing receiving a request from a UPF requiring SMF change, if possible.

 5.22.2 With one PFCP association per SMF Set and UPF